June 4, 2014 – Doc Neeson (the Angels) was born on January 4, 1947 in Belfast, Northern Ireland.

-Australian singer and musician, best known as the charismatic lead singer for the Australian hard rock band The Angels.
-Born .
+He became best known as the charismatic lead singer for the Australian hard rock band The Angels.
 His father, Bernard James Neeson, was a British Army soldier, and his mother was Kathleen née Corrigan.
-He was the eldest of six children.
+Doc was the eldest of six children.
 They were raised as Catholics although the family lived in a Protestant area of Belfast.
 He attended boarding school at Terenure College in Dublin.

 Neeson emigrated with his family to Adelaide on April 14, 1960 aboard SS Strathnaver when he was 13 years old.
 In the late 60’s, he was conscripted into the Australian army, serving as an education corps sergeant in Papua New Guinea for 18 months.
 Returning to Adelaide, he attended Flinders University and completed degrees in film and drama and intended to become a film director.